maritmoe/java-api-requests-responses-workshop/README.md

 ## Extension

-Investigate how you can return errors codes (400 and 404) from the methods if they fail, as well as returning the null objects.
+Investigate how you can return errors codes (400 and 404) from the methods if they fail and what else should be returned.